EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 You can follow these steps for getting started with Pulumi and EGI Cloud.
 It assumes you have a working installation of Pulumi and Python.
-We will be using IN2P3-IRES site with `vo.access.egi.eu` VO:
+We will be using IN2P3-IRES site with `vo.access.egi.eu` VO.

 ##### Create new project